 Make it Gradual

 We don’t expect you to go from washing every day to washing once a week overnight.
 This is a process, and your scalp will need time to adjust.
-We recommend starting by adding a day in between each wash until it feels natural.
+We recommend adding a day between each wash until it feels natural.
 This may take about a week or so, depending on how heavy your shampoo and conditioner are.
-Every time that your scalp feels adjusted, add another day in between washes!
+Every time that your scalp feels adjusted add another day in between washes!
 By the end of the month, you may already be a once-a-week washer!

 Proper Blow Drying

 When blow-drying your hair, it should never feel hot.
 Hot hair is an indication of over-drying.
-Over-drying results in a dry scalp which then results in overproduction of sebum.
+Over-drying results in a dry scalp, which then results in the overproduction of sebum.
 Blow-dry from the roots out and make sure your hair feels close to a lukewarm or room temperature when you are finished.